The following are descriptions of the available scholarships from the San Angelo Area Foundation:

 Cleve Kirkland Cornerstone Scholarship Fund

 Established in 2005 by friends and family in memory of local ophthalmologist, Dr. Cleve Kirkland.
-Fund provides college scholarships to qualified youth who attended Cornerstone Christian School.
+Fund provides college scholarships graduating senior of Cornerstone Christian School.

 Kara Linthicum Memorial Scholarship Fund

 Fund established by Lad and Sue Linthicum in memory of their granddaughter, Kara Linthicum.
-Scholarships awarded to students who graduate from a high school within the area served by the Foundation and who will be a full-time student at an accredited college or university.
-Preference given to female arts major.
+Scholarships awarded to students who graduate from a high school within the area served by the Foundation, majoring in the arts.

 Dr. Charles W. Livingston Jr. Scholarship Fund

 Created by a former professor with the Texas A&M agricultural research station in Sonora, College Station and San Angelo.
 Dr. Livingston was a descendant of a lifelong area ranching family and worked tirelessly to improve management of agricultural and rangeland activities.
-Fund will award scholarships to students chosen by faculty at Angelo State University who have excelled in their studies, completed at least 60 hours and are majoring in pre-veterinarian or pre-medical degrees.
+Fund will award scholarships to students who have excelled in their studies and are majoring in pre-veterinarian or pre-medical degrees.

 Robby Loving Memorial Scholarship Fund